namesdamo/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-a script that prints the result of POWER
+a script that displays the result